 However you choose to spend your time here with us, the most important thing is that you make yourself feel at home and we are always here to help make your holiday special with our local knowledge.

-- Full breakfast served in chapel or alfresco in courtyard
+- Full breakfast served in chapel

 - Guest library with open fire, tea/coffee, nibbles, reference library, games and computer with stunning lake and mountain views

 - Patio with BBQ facilities